The annual event is organized by the parks and recreation management program at Cal U and the Parks and Recreation Student Society.

 The free event is open to boys and girls ages 15 and younger.
-A parent, guardian or other adult must accompany children younger than 13.
+A parent, guardian or other responsible adult must accompany children younger than 13.

-Kids may bring their own fishing gear, or they can borrow equipment from a Cal U student volunteer as part of the state Fish and Boat Commission’s Borrow-A-Rod-and-Reel program.
+Participants may bring their own fishing gear, or they can borrow equipment from a Cal U student volunteer as part of the state Fish and Boat Commission’s Borrow-A-Rod-and-Reel program.

-Vendors will sell bait, tackle, food and beverages at the festival, which closes with a weigh-in, prizes and the awarding of trophies.
+The festival closes with a weigh-in, prizes and the awarding of trophies.